rh-mobb/rosa-workshop-content/rosa-content/200-ops/upgrades.md

 Here you learned:

-* All upgrades are monitored and managed by Red Hat ROSA SRE Team
+* All upgrades are monitored and managed by the ROSA SRE Team
+* Use OpenShift Cluster Manager (OCM) to schedule an upgrade for your ROSA cluster
-* Use ROSA Upgrade Path utility to find valid upgrade path
+* Explore the OpenShift Upgrade Graph Tool to see available upgrade paths
-* Schedule Red Hat OpenShift on AWS cluster upgrades

-Next you will learn:

-* Managing Worker Nodes